Reading Time: 2.1 mins

 April 18, 2023

-On Sunday 23rd April, the UK government will be testing the Emergency Alert system.
-At 3pm, mobile phone and/or tablet users across the UK will receive a message on the home screen of their device.
-Phones will also play loud siren-like sounds, vibrate and/or read out the alert.
-This will last for around 10 seconds.
+On Sunday 7th September 2025, the UK government will be testing the Emergency Alert system.
+At 3pm, mobile phone users across the UK will receive a message on the home screen of their device.
+Phones will also play loud siren-like sounds and vibrate – this will last for around 10 seconds.

-The test is part of the government’s Emergency Alert system which warns people in the UK if there’s a danger to life nearby.
+The test is part of the government’s Emergency Alert system which warns people in the U.K. if there’s a danger to life nearby.
+This could be extreme weather conditions or even a terror attack.
 Many other countries around the world have implemented the scheme, including France, America, and Japan.

 Source: gov.uk

-For anyone who is concerned about their safety, Women’s Aid have created video guides to switching off emergency alerts.
+For anyone who is concerned about their safety, the Government have created a guide for opting out of emergency alerts.

 Join our Online Safeguarding Hub Newsletter Network